 Undergraduate Completion Rates at Public Four-Year Institutions

 More than six in 10 students who began college at public four-year institutions in fall 2011 finished a degree within six years—53.5 percent did so at their starting institution, 3.4 percent at a two-year institution, and 7.8 percent at another four-year institution.
 By race and ethnicity, more than seven in 10 Asian (75.8 percent) and White (71.1 percent) students completed a credential within six years of first enrolling.
-The total completion rate for Hispanic students was 55.7 percent, while that of students of more than one race was 62.3 percent.
-Black students had the lowest total completion rate of any group, with less than half completing a credential within six years (46.0 percent).
+The total completion rate for Hispanic or Latino students was 55.7 percent, while that of students of more than one race was 62.3 percent.
+Black or African American students had the lowest total completion rate of any group, with less than half completing a credential within six years (46.0 percent).

 National Student Clearinghouse Research Center